LightFiLimited/lf-documentation/docs/sensors/01_install.md

 To perform the configuration, you will need the following:

 - The BASE sensors installed and provisioned
-- A smartphone or similar portable device, ideally with a functional camera or a computer with web browser
+- Recommended:  A smartphone or similar portable device with the "LightFi Air" app from Apple/Google app store.
+This allows detecting nearby sensors directly from the phone and speeds up the install process.
+- Alternative: Access to the LightFi portal using a web browser, such as from a laptop.
 - An internet connection
+- LightFi Portal account login with admin/installer privileges for the location you wish to install the sensors

-### Configuration
+### Place Sensor

-#### 1 - Place sensor

-Installed the sensor in the room or location you want to monitor, power the sensor as per the sensor instructions.
+Place the sensor in the room or location you want to monitor, power the sensor as per the sensor instructions.

-Ensure that it is physically accessible to you or that you have recorded the details needed below.
+### Installation using LightFi Air mobile app

+#### 1 - Scan and select sensor

+- Scan for the right data e.g. Temperature for a sensor with temperature data
+- If you are next to the sensor to install it should appear top of the list with a strong signal.

+#### 2 - ...

+### Installation using web browser

-#### 2 - Select Install Location
+#### 1 - Select Install Location

-Login to your LightFi Portal account in a web browser on your phone.
+Login to your LightFi Portal account.
 Open the main menu (top left) and go to the “Config” page.
 Using the dropdown at the top of the screen, select the building and floor (sub locations) where the sensor is installed.